Reterics/lionel-app/README.md

 ```
 ## Future updates

-Because of the Lionel App project is not done, it means i will send more updates in the future with
+Because of the Lionel App project is not done, I try to make the best out of it with giving new features, and fixing issues like:

-    * A Core development guide
+    * A Core Bug fixes
-    * Node JS Multicore and server management: Helps to your server to use more CPU and break the limits of Node JS
+    * Scalability: Helps to your server to use more CPU and break the limits of Node JS
+    * Fix bugs from user feedbacks
+    * Empty project generator
+    * User Documentation